davidgutierrezrubio/jmathanim/manual/00_Installing/Installing.md

 ![image-20201110150746477](07_install.png)

-7) Now we will make this class a subclass of `Scene2D`.
-If evertyhing goes well, the autocomplete should show the `Scene2D`class, and it will require you to implement the 2 abstract methods `setupSketch()` and `runSketch()`:
+7) Hit the "Clean and build" button.
+This will tell Maven to download all needed dependencies.
+Should download JavaFX and Xuggler, which, depending on you bandwidth, may take a few minutes.
+Then we will make this class a subclass of `Scene2D`.
+If everything goes well, the autocomplete should show the `Scene2D`class, and it will require you to implement the 2 abstract methods `setupSketch()` and `runSketch()`:

 ![image-20201110150929426](08_install.png)

-(Oops, I missed the convention that class names should start with a Uppercase letter, sorry!)
+(Oops, I missed the convention that class names should start with a uppercase letter, sorry!)

-8) Pressing alt+enter in netbeans allows you to automatically add required imports and implement abstract methods:
+8) Pressing alt+enter in Netbeans allows you to automatically add required imports and implement abstract methods:

 ![image-20201110151215103](09_install.png)